South Africa–United Kingdom relations: History of South Africa

 Margaret Thatcher's opposition to economic sanctions was challenged by visiting anti-apartheid activists, including South African bishop Desmond Tutu, whom she met in London, and Oliver Tambo, exiled leader of the outlawed African National Congress (ANC) guerrilla movement, whose links to the Soviet bloc she viewed with suspicion, and whom she declined to see because he espoused violence and refused to condemn guerrilla attacks and mob killings of black policemen, local officials and their families.

 At a Commonwealth summit in Nassau in October 1985, Thatcher agreed to impose limited sanctions and to set up a contact group to promote a dialogue with Pretoria, after she was warned by Third World leaders, including Indian prime minister Rajiv Gandhi and Malaysian prime minister Mahathir Mohamad, that her opposition threatened to break up the 49-nation organisation of the Commonwealth.
 In return, calls for a total embargo were abandoned, and the existing restrictions adopted by member states against South Africa were lifted.
 ANC president Tambo expressed disappointment at this major compromise.

 In August 1986, however, UK sanctions against apartheid South Africa were extended to include a "voluntary ban" on tourism and new investments.

 Since the fall of the apartheid system, South Africa has returned to the Commonwealth of Nations as a republic in the Commonwealth of Nations.
-Former UK Prime Minister David Cameron has refuted Margaret Thatcher's policy of constructive engagement, irking many older Conservative Party members.
+Former UK Prime Minister David Cameron wrote of "mistakes my party made in the past with respect to relations with the ANC and sanctions on South Africa", irking many older Conservative Party members.